Malta

 Mdina

-Commonly known as “The Silent City”, Mdina offers a silent city walks along the cobbled streets.
+Commonly known as "The Silent City", Mdina offers a silent city walks along the cobbled streets.
 Visit the Cathedral Museum or stroll through the lantern-lit streets at night.
-The first season of GoT was filmed here.
+The first season of Game of Thrones was filmed here.
 So, you may find some familiar sights.

 Sliema